webmatze/hyperborder/README.md

 }
 ```

-Then every newly opened HyperTerm window will have a different colored border.
+Then every newly opened `Hyper` terminal window will have a different colored border.

 ### Animate Border Colors
 You like some animations?
 Then try this: